saikusal/mini_project/3_implementation/inc/Readme.md

-#Header File
+#Header File:

    It contains all prototyping functions.